This page will help ensure you know the most current regulations to keep your customers safe.

-Businesses outside of Albuquerque and Bernalillo County follow the regulations of the State of New Mexico Environmental Health Bureau.
-The regulations proposed before the Environmental Improvement Board on December 18, 2015 were approved.
-The regulations became effective on March 1, 2016.
+Businesses outside of Albuquerque and Bernalillo County follow the regulations of the State of New Mexico NMED Food Program.
+The regulations proposed before the Environmental Improvement Board (EIB) on August 24, 2018 were approved.
 The new compliance deadline has not yet been set.
-What do the new regulations mean to you?
-NMRA CEO’s Blog on the details and background of the changes.
+Keep posted here for updates.
+What do the new regulations mean to you join us on an informational webinar September 26th, at 3:00 (MST).

 - Information on the responsibilities of a “Person in Charge“.
 Each permitted food establishment will need to have a “Person in Charge” designated at all times during during hours of operation.
 “Person in Charge” Fact sheet and requirements

 - FAQ’s on NEW Food Handler Card Requirement

 - NMRA, through the National Restaurant Association, is an approved vendor for the new foodhandler cards.